rishikkumar84a/Portfolio-Website/README.md

 - Clean, maintainable code structure
 - SEO optimized with sitemap.xml and robots.txt
 - Custom domain setup with CNAME configuration
+- External blog section on a subdomain

 ## Recent Updates

+- **Blog Integration**: Added a dedicated blog section on a subdomain for sharing articles and insights
 - **Navigation Active State**: Implemented scroll-based navigation highlighting using IntersectionObserver API for better UX while scrolling
 - **Custom Favicon**: Added personalized favicon using profile image for better brand recognition
 - **Updated CV**: Refreshed CV document with latest information and improved download functionality